geoelectric/ui_auto_best_practice/uiabp.md

     expected_thumbnails = 2
     expected_files = expected_thumbnails * 2

-That would address my core issue with not documenting the relationship.
+That would address the core issue with not documenting the relationship.
 But it's not quite accurate.
 Thumbnails correlate with files but they don't cause them.
 By introducing `photo_count` it's absolutely clear that these two things both depend on the same variable, but not each other.
 The test is accurately communicated.

+Finally, you might consider patterns around data-driven tests and try:

+    def test_take_photos(count, expected_thumbnails, expected_files):
+        camera = Camera.launch()

+        for i in xrange(count):
+            camera.take_a_photo()

+        assertEqual(camera.get_thumbnail_count(), expected_thumbnails, ...)
+        assertEqual(camera.get_file_count(), expected_files, ...)

+    test_take_photos(2, expected_thumbnails=2, expected_files=4)
+    test_take_photos(3, expected_thumbnails=3, expected_files=6)

+But at this point, not only are you not documenting the relationship, you're actually more testing that the person who defined the test data knows the business rule than anything.
+"Given I take 3 photos, if test data is correct, then I have 3 thumbnails and 6 files".
+Not as useful, not as robust.

+This pattern of supplying the verification values as parameters should be reserved for instances where the expected state can't reasonably be known by the test, like whether a given login should succeed.
+Don't use it to avoid coding rules surrounding relationships that are part of the system; when in scope of and significant to the test, those belong in the test function.

-There is a lot of value in splitting out the rules you are testing and getting them out of the assertions, even when they aren't complex expressions.
+Overall, there is a lot of value in separating the rules you are testing from the assertions and making them stand alone as explicit code, even when they aren't complex expressions.
 You should never have to work backwards from an assertion to figure out the rule being tested or understand the test.

-Remember that the goal is not just to understand the automation, it's to understand the intent of the automation and the assumptions designed into it: together these, along with any input data, comprise the test.
+Remember that the goal is not just to understand the automation, it's to understand the intent of the automation and the assumptions designed into it: together these, along with any input data, comprise the actual test.

 Always write your code to represent the test as clearly as possible.